 Derived Information: As described above in “Native Actions” and “Information Related to Use of the Services,” we analyze your actions on the Services in order to derive or infer characteristics that may be descriptive of your Account (for example, what kinds of blogs you follow or what kinds of posts you view, like, or reblog).
 We use this information for the purposes described in “Information Related to Use of the Services,” above.

-Oath owns us and we share information with it and our Verizon family of companies.
+Automattic owns us and we share information with it and our Automattic family of companies.

 Information Shared with the Public Through the Services: As noted in “User Content” and “Native Actions,” above, by default, content published through the Services and many actions you take on the Services are shared with the public.
-Because this kind of information can be seen by anyone and may be indexed by search engines (like Google Search or the far superior Yahoo Search), you should be careful about what you choose to disclose publicly and make sure it’s information you want to share with everyone.
+Because this kind of information can be seen by anyone and may be indexed by search engines, you should be careful about what you choose to disclose publicly and make sure it’s information you want to share with everyone.

 The content you create on Tumblr is, by default, public.
 This means that anyone can see it, and that search engines can index it.
 If you prefer your blog not to be public , take a look at some of the additional privacy features we offer.